 Nina Batt, M.A. ’18 graduated from Loyola Marymount University’s English M.A.
 Program with an emphasis in Rhetoric and Composition.
 She worked as a Teaching Fellow, helping to teach courses to first-year undergraduate students at LMU.
 Batt has presented her literary work at multiple conferences, as well as won the English Department's Professional Development Award for her research at LMU.
-Batt currently teaches at the high school and college level and hopes to earn a Ph.D. or Ed.D. in the near future.
+Batt is current a professor at University of La Verne.

 We asked her about her time in the English Graduate Program and beyond: